jachtermann/cli_knowledge/ibmcloud_resource_cli.md

 ## ibmcloud resource service-instance-delete

 Delete service instance.
 If provisioning is in progress, the command attempts to cancel the provisioning process.
-Some services might not support cancellation.
+Some services might not support cancellation:

 `ibmcloud resource service-instance-delete (NAME|ID) [-f, --force] [--recursive]`